The Cosmological Semiclassical Einstein Equation as an Infinite-Dimensional Dynamical System: Introduction

 Finally, in the fifth section, we use the just developed dynamical system for the quantum state to solve the SCE.
 In fact, we consider an abstract class of quasilinear equations which includes as a special case the SCE.
 For this abstract equation we show existence and uniqueness of solutions, as well as continuous dependence on the initial values and parameters of the equation.
-Existence is shown in finite time-intervals with a priori bounds depending on the choice of initial values, in particular the initial values for the quantum state.
+Existence is shown in finite time intervals with a priori bounds depending on the choice of initial values, in particular the initial values for the quantum state.
 We analyze this equation for various possible choices of parameters in the case of the SCE in FLRW spacetimes.
-In general the resulting equation is of fourth order but in the special case of conformal coupling it can reduce to a second order equation.
-We also remark on the instability of Minkowski spacetime stating that arbitrarily small perturbations in the initial conditions can lead to finite effects in the solution of the energy equation \cite{suen:stability1,suen:stability2} -- no such instability appears in our approach based on the trace equation.
+In general, the resulting equation is of fourth order but in the special case of conformal coupling it can reduce to a second order equation.
+We also remark on the instability of Minkowski spacetime stating that arbitrarily small perturbations in the initial conditions can lead to finite effects in the solution of the energy equation \cite{suen:stability1,suen:stability2} -- no such instability appears in our approach based on the trace equation, which we show to depend continuously on the initial data.
 At the end, we explain a method of constructing physical initial data and give a short outlook on future research topics.
+Let us state our main results, summarizing the contents of Thms.~\ref{thm:traced_sce} and~\ref{thm:initial_data}: \begin{theorem*} There exists a non-empty set of self-consistent initial data for the SCE for flat FLRW spacetimes, and, given such self-consistent initial data, the SCE has locally a unique smooth solution which depends continuously on the initial data and parameters.
+Furthermore, the quantum state part of the solution is of Hadamard type.
+For a class of `vacuum-like' initial data for the state, the solution is maximal or even global. \end{theorem*}

 In the appendix we list several auxiliary results (concerning homogeneous distributions, weighted sequence spaces, combinatorial inequalities and Synge's world function) used throughout this work.